-The Sponsor may request survival status be assessed at additional time points during the course of the study.
+To ensure current and complete survival data is available at the time of database locks, updated survival status may be requested during the course of the study by the Sponsor.
 For example, these additional time points may be requested prior to; an eDMC safety review, efficacy interim analysis, and/or final analysis.
-All subjects who are not known to have died prior to the request for these additional survival status time points will be contacted at that time
+Upon Sponsor notification, all subjects who do not/will not have a scheduled study visit or study contact during the Sponsor defined time period will be contacted for their survival status.